Jeremy Mincey

-Early years
+Early life

 Mincey was born in Statesboro, Georgia on December 14, 1983.
 He attended Statesboro High School.
 As a freshman, he was academically ineligible to play sports.
 As a sophomore, he lettered in basketball.

 He preferred playing basketball and didn't try out for football until his junior year.
 He started the season opener game and was benched for the rest of the year.
 As a senior, he became a regular starter at defensive end and contributed to the team winning the 2001 state 4A championship.

 College career

 After originally receiving a football scholarship offer from the University of Florida, Mincey couldn't be accepted because he was missing a core course.
 Although he signed with Jacksonville State University, he ended up opting to enroll at Butler County Community College in El Dorado, Kansas, where he played from 2002 to 2003.
 As a sophomore, he was recognized as a first-team all-conference, after tallying 59 total tackles (11.5 for loss), four quarterback sacks, one interception, two pass breakups, three forced fumbles, four recovered fumbles and one sack for a safety.
 Rivals.com rated Mincey as the No. 18 non-high school player in the country.

 After his sophomore year, he transferred to the University of Florida in Gainesville, Florida, where he played for head coaches Ron Zook and Urban Meyer's Florida Gators football teams in 2004 and 2005.

 As a junior in 2004, he started 12 games at left defensive end, collecting 51 tackles, 9 tackles for loss (tied for second on the team), 7 quarterback pressures (led the team), one interception and 7 passes defensed (second on the team).
 He was a special teams member of the field goal, extra point block and punt return units.

 As a senior team captain in 2005, he started 12 games at left defensive end and earned second-team All-Southeastern Conference (SEC) honors.
 He ranked fourth on the team with 62 tackles and second with 10.5 tackles for a loss.
 He also tallied 3.5 sacks, 2 passes defensed and one fumble recovery.
 He had 10 tackles (3 for loss), 2 sacks and one quarterback pressure against Mississippi State University.
 He made 10 tackles and one sack against Louisiana State University.
 He started in all twenty-four games in which he played for the Gators.

 Mincey graduated from the University of Florida with a bachelor's degree in Health and Human Performance in 2007.